Best Martial Arts Games

 Exclusive to PS4, the game has you assuming control of a martial arts master as he sets out to rescue his fiancée from an ally-turned-rival.

-From the get-go, Lost Paradise sets itself apart with over-the-top writing and action pulled out of an early Kung Fu action movie.
+From the outset, Lost Paradise sets itself apart with hyperbolic writing and action pulled out of an early Kung Fu action movie.

-You’ll often find yourself surrounded by mobs of enemies and having to utilize special martial arts techniques to make it through the fight.
+You’ll often find yourself surrounded by throngs of foes and having to utilize special martial arts techniques to make it through the fierce fight.

 Combining open-world exploration with martial arts combat, Sleeping Dogs is a beloved action crime game about a cop tasked with taking down the Triads.